autorope/donkeycar/docs/supported_cars.md

 # Supported cars

+## If You Want to Roll Your Own
+It's totally possible to diverge from the main Donkey build, and still have a car that drives well and is fun to work with.
+We've seen a large variety of cars in the various Donkey competitions around the world.

+However, when you want to diverge, there are several things you need to know, or you will not be successful.
+There are many cost and quality trade-offs where the lower cost options simply won't work.
+We've already worked hard to find the cheapest available options that will work, so you should not expect to choose other options to save money.
+Rolling your own is more about learning, experimentation, and going to new and uncharged places.

+To find out more about what you need, see [roll_your_own](roll_your_own.md).

 ## Magnet
 The magnet chassis is the standard Donkey build.
 However in many cases it may not be available.
 ![donkey](./assets/build_hardware/donkey2.PNG)